rhoofr/devcamper-api/readme.md

 ## Usage

-Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own
+Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own.
+This API uses the following services: mapquest, mailtrap, cloudinary and Mongo DB Atlas.
+These can be tweeked.

 ## Install Dependencies